slatedocs/slate/source/includes/methods/_webhooks.md

 *Required permisions*

 To manage webhooks, either with the API or the web browser, you must have “Manage Users and Organization Settings” permissions for your organization

-*Supported events*

-The following events are supported:

-* payment.status.changed – Receive notification whenever the status of any payments in your organization changes.
-See the Payments API for more information.
-* collection.received - Receive notifications whenever you receive a collection (an incoming payment) from a customer)

 *Managing Webhooks from the web browser*